tlepple/data_origination_workshop/README.md

 ### Data Generator:

 I have written a data generator CLI application and included it in this workshop to simplify creating some realistic data for us to explore.
+We will use this data generator application to stream some data directly to our 2 new topics.

 ---
 ---